 Fall Semester, Wednesdays, 5:30-8:00pm

 Practical application of broad-based sustainability principles to the design of infrastructure, neighborhoods, and watersheds in the urban environment.
 Students and instructors will collaborate with community leaders, from grassroots activists to agency staff and elected officials, in developing and implementing sustainability plans.
 Depending on their interests, students will have the opportunity to develop knowledge and skills in any of the following areas: watershed management; green infrastructure; ecological design; community engagement; placemaking; livability; walkability.
 Prerequisite: SUST 652 or consent of instructor.

-- Innovative Leadership in Community Well-being (SUST 752 3 credits)
+- (SUST 752) Leadership for Organizational Community Well-being (3 credits)

 How can we best lead change within our organizations and communities to increase sustainability, resilience, health, and happiness?
 Partnering with local community leaders and organizations, our interdisciplinary group of students and faculty will create a "social innovation lab" that works to build and support collaborations among community members, non-profit organizations, businesses, and government agencies aimed at improving social, environmental, and economic "well-being" for all.
 Using tools of participatory, transformative leadership (including asset-based community development, collective impact, and crowd-sourcing), we will work toward the achievement of sustainable well-being goals that build social capital; improve public health; prevent violence; increase access to open space, public transport, and healthy foods; encourage social entrepreneurship; promote community economic development; and support community and youth leadership development.
 Prerequisite: consent of instructor.

 - (SUST 759) Social Innovation Capstone (3 credits)